Hashcat Rule Minimizer

 What does it do?

 Two rules are functionally equivalent if they produce identical output on every possible input word.
-This tool checks a carefully chosen probe set (33 words) covering short/long words, mixed-case, digits, specials, and repeated chars — plus an optional 11-word multibyte set for non-ASCII wordlists.
+This tool checks a carefully chosen probe set (50 words) covering short/long words up to length 36, mixed-case, digits, specials, full printable-ASCII coverage, and repeated chars — plus an optional 11-word multibyte set for non-ASCII wordlists.

 Rules producing the same transformed strings for all probes are indistinguishable in a real attack.
 The rule appearing earlier in the file is kept and the later one is discarded, preserving the original frequency/priority ranking.
 Signature storage uses a temporary SQLite database so the signature map never occupies Python heap memory regardless of ruleset size.